Reverse Image Search Tools

 The search engine ranks results by visual similarity and, when available, page context.
 Exact duplicates may appear first, while edited copies, cropped versions, screenshots, and visually similar items may appear lower.

 Good inputs matter.
 A high-resolution original usually performs better than a compressed chat screenshot, and a tight crop around the subject can reduce background noise.
-People often turn to photo-based lookup when text search returns too many irrelevant results.
+Image-based search can narrow the trail when keyword searches scatter across unrelated results.

 How to Use AI Reverse Image Search